ankschoubey/old-blog/_posts/philosophy/core-values/team-work/love/2023-03-25-7-tools-for-making-good-love-choices.md

 - Willingness to solve problems
 - etc

-Without these "needs" how can we even have a good relationship.
+Without these "needs" how can't we even have a good relationship.
+Therefore, things "needed" to make a relationship work are also non-negotiable.

 While expressing yourself, and while deciding what you want, make sure to focus highly on things "needed“ for a good relationship.